 During his time as a state representative, Heaton was responsible for obtaining federal funding for the institute and the $5 million building.

-Statements from former U.S. Senators Pete Domenici and Jeff Bingaman were read by Janway.
+Janway read statements from former U.S. Senators Pete Domenici and Jeff Bingaman.

-Heaton, a former pharmacist, has used his knowledge of the sciences in a variety of endeavors, including helping to open Carlsbad's Waste Isolation Pilot Plant.
+Heaton, a former pharmacist, has used his knowledge of the sciences in various endeavors, including helping to open Carlsbad's Waste Isolation Pilot Plant.

 "We've all benefited from John's intelligence, high level of understanding, and tenacity," Janway said.